 Family Finding – Revised

 Family Finding – Revised is a core component of the Family Engagement Initiative (FEI).
 Family Finding – Revised includes engaging, locating and actively involving family/kin/community to surround the child with a lifelong network of supports for children and families.
 The revised model combines a holistic approach that emphasizes well-being with a focus on healing the whole child.
-It incorporates requirements of Pennsylvania’s family finding legislation Act 14 of 2019 (formerly 55 of 2013), calendaring, Adverse Childhood Experiences, Harvard University’s Center on the Developing Child resilience work and, the use of the Kevin Campbell Family Finding Model.
+It incorporates requirements of Pennsylvania’s family finding legislation Act 118 of 2022 (formerly Act 14 of 2019), calendaring, Adverse Childhood Experiences, Harvard University’s Center on the Developing Child resilience work and, the use of the Kevin Campbell Family Finding Model.

 The Core beliefs of the Family Finding Model: